LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Request to join LinkedIn group

-#3 Once accepted this is where you find the list of members.
+#3 Once you get accepted, this is where you find the list of members - or your prospect list. 😉

 See LinkedIn group members